jtaw5649/hyprspaces-rs/README.md

 {
   "primary_monitor": "DP-1",
   "secondary_monitor": "DP-2",
-  "paired_offset": 10
+  "workspace_count": 10
 }
 ```

-`paired_offset` defines how many workspaces are reserved per monitor.
-Workspace 3 on the primary pairs with workspace 13 on the secondary when the offset is 10.
+`workspace_count` defines how many workspaces are reserved per monitor and sets the pairing offset.
+Workspace 3 on the primary pairs with workspace 13 on the secondary when the count is 10.

+`paired_offset` is still accepted for legacy configs.
+If both keys are present, `workspace_count` takes precedence.

 ## Default Keybinds